RowanMAVRC/AutoLabelEngine/README.md

 1. Activates the project venv (or prompts you to generate one).
 2. Launches the Streamlit login page (`login.py`) on **localhost:8501** (and optional ngrok tunnel).
 3. After a user logs in, a new **tmux** session is created running `autolabel_gui.py` on its own port.
-   If you set the environment variable `AUTO_LABEL_BASE_URL` to your public hostname (e.g. an ngrok URL), the login page will automatically open the user's session in a new browser tab.
+   The login page automatically opens the user's session in a new browser tab using the machine's network IP.
+Set the environment variable `AUTO_LABEL_BASE_URL` to override this with a custom hostname (e.g. an ngrok URL).
+The launched GUI also receives the username via the `AUTO_LABEL_USER` environment variable so your data paths are prefixed accordingly.

 ---